-The arched mirror hides the servant spaces of the bathroom and storage room, creating a new longitudinal rhythm.
+This visual effect transforms the three real arches into a succession of five porticoes with two arches each.
+An arched mirror hides the servant spaces of the bathroom and storage room, creating a new longitudinal rhythm throughout the oyster bar.
 The challenge is to create an interior porch completely open to the outside, through two large iron windows that provide activity from the street thanks to their exterior bars.
 The entrance takes place from the threshold that forms a new arcade built on the façade, framing both the beginning and the end of the user’s sensory experience.

 The second design strategy responds to all the necessary functions, through a system of chestnut boards that blend with the architecture of the building.
 The project extrapolates the formal, material and structural language of the wooden beams, which support the Catalan vaults.
 In this way, the new elements harmonize with the old through a simple and unitary concept.